maarten-vandeperre/developer-hub-training-exercises/custom-dynamic-plugins/README.md

 #### Enablement Step 5

-The backend as generated needs a couple tweaks to work as a dynamic plugin, as the generated code relies on a component imported from `@backstage/backend-defaults`.
+~~The backend as generated needs a couple tweaks to work as a dynamic plugin, as the generated code relies on a component imported from `@backstage/backend-defaults`.
-Update `plugins/simple-chat-backend/src/service/router.ts` to remove this import:
+Update `plugins/simple-chat-backend/src/service/router.ts` to remove this import:~~

 ```typescript
 import { MiddlewareFactory } from '@backstage/backend-defaults/rootHttpRouter';
 ```

-and add this import instead:
+~~and add this import instead:~~

 ```typescript
 import { MiddlewareFactory } from '@backstage/backend-app-api';
 ```

-These correspond to the versions of the packages released with Backstage 1.26.5.
+~~These correspond to the versions of the packages released with Backstage 1.26.5.~~

+**This is not needed anymore in the current version.**

 #### Enablement Step 6